Hasan Aghareb Parast: Education

-In Islamic revolution
+In the Iranian Revolution

-Hassan and Yousef Kolahdouz have revolutionary activities against Mohammad Reza Pahlavi dynasty in the Army.
+Hassan and Yousef Kolahdouz had revolutionary activities against Mohammad Reza Pahlavi in the Army.
 They received statements and cassette of Ruhollah Khomeini and then dispersed between military forces.

 In the Iran-Iraq war

-When the Iran-Iraq war started, he went to 92 armored division in the Khorramshar and was deputy commander of the division.
+When the Iran-Iraq War started, he went to the 92nd Armored Division in Khorramshar and was deputy commander of the division.
 Also, he was a candidate for commander of joint staff and defense minister.

 Death

-On 17 October 1984, he along with other commanders were killed on Majnoon Island by a mortar bomb.
+On 17 October 1984, he along with other commanders were killed on Majnoon Island by a mortar shell.